80th Anniversary

 In the early days, I got to meet our founder, Dr Allen Bolton, and many of the original association members who did so much for this organisation.

-“I first came across the Association of Water Officers when they ran a 1-day conference ‘Computing in the Water Industry’.
-This was in the early 1980s when PCs had yet to become widespread.
+“I first came across the Association of Water Officers when they ran a 1-day conference ‘Computing in the Water Industry’ in the early 1980s, when PCs had yet to become widespread.

 At this time of challenge for the water industry, the Institute’s role is more important than ever.
 A huge increase in numbers in the industry is needed, and these people will need support and training, which is the whole ethos of the Institute.
 The Institute really does welcome everyone, and I look forward to it being a beacon of leadership in equality, diversity and inclusion in the industry and even more widely.